Eastburn, East Riding of Yorkshire

-Eastburn is a hamlet in the East Riding of Yorkshire, England, it forms part of the civil parish of Kirkburn.
+Eastburn is a hamlet and former civil parish, now in the parish of Kirkburn, in the East Riding of Yorkshire, England.
 It is situated in the Yorkshire Wolds on the A164 road, approximately 2.5 mi south-west of Driffield town centre and 3 mi north-west of the village of Hutton Cranswick.
+In 1931 the parish had a population of 27.

+History

 In 1823 Eastburn was in the parish of Kirkburn, the Wapentake of Harthill, and had a population of 12, which included a yeoman.

+Eastburn was formerly a township in the parish of Kirkbnrn, from 1866 Eastburn was a civil parish in its own right, on 1 April 1935 the parish was abolished to form Kirkburn.